 Reinforce your classroom work with an educational student field trip to the Southern Museum!
 Hands-on, interactive learning will increase retention by engaging students and getting them excited about the subject matter.
 The Southern Museum provides a fun learning experience for all kinds of student groups, including school groups, scout groups, Civil War interest and train clubs and other community organizations.

-Monday – Saturday availability, Price: $5 per student; $5 per adult chaperone; teachers and bus drivers free
+Monday – Saturday availability, Price: $5 per student (must have a minimum of 10 students in your group to receive the $5 rate); $5 per adult chaperone; teachers and bus drivers free

 School Age Programs